tonyreveal/automation_platform_config_template/README.md

         Dictionary of organizations to create.
 One example exists that will need to be filled in.
 You can also copy / paste the example for additional organizations.

-    This vars file has the organization defined without the Galaxy / Automation Hub credential.

 `vars/controller_projects.yml`:

     controller_projects